HVML/HVML-Docs/zh/hvml-spec-predefined-variables-v1.0-zh.md

 $stream.seek(
         < number $offset: `the offset to be set`>,
         [, <'set | current | end | default' $whence = 'default':
-            - 'set':     `The $stream offset is set to offset bytes`
+            - 'set':     `The $stream offset is set to offset bytes.`
             - 'current': `The $stream offset is set to its current location plus offset bytes`
             - 'end':     `The $stream offset is set to the size of the file plus offset bytes.`
-            - 'default': `is equivalent to 'set'`
+            - 'default': `The equivalent to 'set'.`
            >
         ]
 ) ulongint | false